Do you want to know how to save $1000 a month?

 Monthly savings: $40

-If your cell phone is paid off and you’re not bound to a contract, look into switching providers for more savings.
+If your mobile phone is paid off and you’re not bound to a contract, look into switching providers for more savings.

 Monthly savings: $100